GSA/digitalgov.gov/content/posts/2014-06-13-challenge-and-prize-practitioners-gather-at-gsa.md

   1. Highlights from challenge competitions run in 2013.
   2. Concepts and tips for working with solvers to build teams.

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/600-x-450-Challenges-and-Prizes-Community-of-Practice-quarterly-meeting-May-28-2014-photo-11.jpg" alt="Challenges and Prizes Community of Practice quarterly meeting on May 28, 2014" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2014/06/600-x-450-Challenges-and-Prizes-Community-of-Practice-quarterly-meeting-May-28-2014-photo-11.jpg" alt="Challenges and Prizes Community of Practice quarterly meeting on May 28, 2014" %}

 Cristin Dorgelo, Assistant Director for Grand Challenges at the [White House Office of Science and Technology Policy](http://www.whitehouse.gov/administration/eop/ostp), shared the results of a [recent report on challenge and prize competitions](https://www.WHATEVER/2014/05/07/new-white-house-report-prize-competition-use-increased-85-in-2013/) conducted under [America COMPETES Act](https://cio.gov/wp-content/uploads/downloads/2012/09/Prize_Authority_in_the_America_COMPETES_Reauthorization_Act.pdf) Authority.